 Guided Upland Bird Hunts

-We had several highly successful hunts with Mike Schumann (see the many hunting reports).
+We had several highly successful hunts with Mike Schumann.
 For example, on 2/23/19, eight FCS hunters killed a record 101 birds, including 63 quail, 22 chukars, and 16 pheasants.
 And here’s a picture from the 3/3/18 hunt.

 The hunts start at 9:00 AM and end around 3:00 PM (not counting travel time).
 As with all ranches in Central Texas, these will be pen raised birds.
 The hunts includes: